async startBot(startBotParams: APIEndpoint): Promise<TransportConnectionParams | unknown>

 type FunctionCallCallback = (fn: FunctionCallParams) => Promise<LLMFunctionCallResult | void>

-The callback should return a Promise that resolves with the result of the function call or void if no result is needed.
+The callback function to call when the bot sends a function call request.
+This function should accept the following parameters:The callback should return a Promise that resolves with the result of the function call or void if no result is needed.
 If returning a result, it should be a string

 or Record<string, unknown>

-transport: Transport
+.transport: Transport

 A safe accessor for the transport instance used by the client.
 This is useful for accessing transport-specific methods or properties that are not exposed directly on the client.